 - Other foot conditions like Hammertoe

-If you do have other foot conditions, like Hammertoe, you may have a more complex surgery.
+If you do have other foot conditions, like Hammertoe, you may need a more complex surgery.
 This may result in needing bone reconstruction.
 Regardless, corn or callous removal will usually not be painful.

-Be Cautious if Removing Corns or Callouse Yourself
+Be Cautious if Removing Corns or Callouses Yourself

 Look for a Reputable Podiatrist